LinaYahya/node-girls/README.md

 You will be working on this project with your team.
 Your mentor will be with you to help you out and answer any questions.

-**First, fork this repository and clone onto your own machine**
+**First, clone this repository onto your own machine**

 The project has been split into steps, which are documented in separate files here on the master branch.

 Each step builds progressively on top of the previous step.
-Just follow the instructions and commit the changes as prompted at the end of each step.
+Just follow the instructions of each step.
 Have fun!

 ### Keywords and jargon